Help us to protect essential water supplies – and the environment

 - On average, a shower uses a massive 10 litres of water every minute!

-- Collect rainwater with a water butt: It’s actually better for your plants as it has a lower pH.
+- Collect rainwater with a water butt: it’s actually better for your plants as it has a lower pH.

 - Just by turning off the tap when you brush your teeth, you save up to 48 cups of clean, drinkable water every time!